-NIS Millions Business losses, without financing expenses for loans from shareholders 3,084 Losses that stem from financing expenses for loans from Bezeq 1,803 Losses that stem from financing expenses for loans from Eurocom 522 Total losses for tax purposes 5,409 Net of risk components according to the Barzilay Opinion: Financing expenses for Eurocom's loans (261) Risk due to debt waiver (899) Non-deduction of the Company's losses due to Eurocom's share (155) Total deductions (1,315) Estimated losses for which deferred taxes will be recognized 4,094 Estimated losses for which deferred taxes will be recognized (rounded) 4,100
+NIS Millions Business losses, without financing expenses for loans from shareholders 3,084 Losses that stem from financing expenses for loans from Bezeq 1,803 Losses that stem from financing expenses for loans from Eurocom 522 Total losses for tax purposes 5,409

-The tax asset amounting to approx. NIS 1,087 million included in the PPA work was calculated based on the assumption that the amount of losses that will be recognized by the Income Tax Authority will amount to approx. NIS 4,100 million (for more information about this calculation, see Appendix D below) and on an assumed corporate tax rate of 26.5%.
-The assumptions that underlie this calculation are based on the Barzilay Opinion, which assumed that part of the losses will not be recognized due to various possible errors made by the income tax assessor with regard to the utilization of the carried-forward losses of an acquired company by a buyer in a merger.
-The tax asset also includes losses that stem from the financing expenses for the loans from Bezeq, and this is consistent with Bezeq's accounting information.
+The tax asset amounting to approx. NIS 1,427 million included in the PPA work was calculated based on the assumption that the amount of losses that will be recognized by the Income Tax Authority will amount to approx. NIS 5.4 billion and on an assumed corporate tax rate of 26.5%.